nstack/stackhut/docs/introduction.rst

 Introduction
 ************

-StackHut is a way to deploy and run code in the cloud, which can then be called through a POST request.
+StackHut is a way to deploy and run code in the cloud without worrying about a traditional server.

-This means you can run functions, or fully-fledged applications,without deploying that code to a traditional server and worrying about implementing infrastructure or an API.
+You write a normal class in Python or JavaScript, specify your stack (operating system, language, and any dependencies), and specify the interface into your code.
+When you deploy it, it is replicated on a Kubernetes cluster and can be called direclty through an HTTP POST request, or through JSON-RPC, from anywhere (even client-side JavaScript.)

-Through this model, StackHut offers a repository of public, open-source, services which you can run: you can think of it as a repository of live code in the way GitHub is a repository of source-code.
-Anyone can contribute these services.
+This means you can run functions and fully-fledged applications without deploying code to a traditional server.
+You can focus on the business logic, instead of spending time with server/API logic.